Curriculum and Course Descriptions

 NURS 510 Historical, Philosophical and Theoretical Foundations of Nursing

 This course focuses on establishing emotionally intelligent nursing professionalism as a basis for fostering leadership within both the nursing profession and society.
 In considering aims for personal growth, students will evaluate the ways in which nurse theorists and other historical leaders role modeled professionalism and intelligent interpersonal and inter-professional relationships.
-Specific attention will be paid to the means through which nurses can advance the profession of nursing individually and collectively.
+Specific attention will be paid to nursing professionalism and the means through which nurses can advance the profession of nursing individually and collectively.

 NURS 516 Applications of Legal & Ethical Principles to Healthcare Management